nd1511/OMASGAN_/README.md

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/5e66e0b0-3b52-441c-91d1-06cfb9e0cbb6/).

 OMASGAN retrains by including the generated OoD samples on the boundary and we note that in the paper “OMASGAN: Out-of-Distribution Minimum Anomaly Score GAN for Sample Generation on the Boundary”, in our ablation study, the examined baseline is the model without retraining.
+Model retraining for AD by including negative samples uses strong and specifically adversarial anomalies.
+Strong anomalies are close to the boundary of the support of the data distribution, and strong anomalies subsume adversarial anomalies as a special case.
+Adversarial anomalies are anomalies close to high-probability normal samples, and a small perturbation makes adversarial anomalies cross the boundary of the data distribution to become high-probability normal points.
+In the reverse scenario, a small perturbation can make some high-probability normal samples cross the boundary to become adversarial anomalies.
+Anomalies can be close to high-probability normal samples because data reside in low-dimensional manifolds, e.g. a 2D Gaussian in the 3D space.

 ## Acknowledgements: